farmurey/farmurey/README.md

 - 👋 Hi, I’m @farmurey
-- 👀 I’m interested in SAS programming
+- 👀 I’m interested in Machine Learning, Data Science, Gen AI, NLPs
-- 🌱 I’m currently learning SAS SQL and Macros
+- 🌱 I’m currently learning Python and Machine Learning
-- 💞️ I’m looking to collaborate on SAS programming and projects
+- 💞️ I’m looking to collaborate on Data Science and Machine LearningProjects
 - 📫 How to reach me ...

 <!---